MetalBlueberry/mdt/README.md

 This project implements a few utilities for markdown files that I need personally.

-Currently it is implemente a functionality to wrap mermaid diagrams with a html block that renders the code with an url pointing to mermaid ink
+Currently, it is implementing functionality to wrap mermaid diagrams with an HTML block that renders the code with an URL pointing to mermaid ink

 ```mermaid
 sequenceDiagram